Willi Castro Player Props: Twins vs. Orioles

 Willi Castro At The Plate

-- Castro is batting .256 with eight doubles, five home runs and 10 walks.
+- Castro has eight doubles, five home runs and 10 walks while batting .249.

-- He has scored a run in 24 games this year, with multiple runs four times.
+- He has scored a run in 24 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.